 - salt and pepper to taste

-- Boil lentils with one bay leaf until tender.
-Add vegetable mix and boil for 2 more minutes.
+- Boil the lentils with one bay leaf until tender.
+Add the vegetable mix and boil for 2 more minutes.
 Drain.
 Discard bay leaf.